-Magma and lava contain three components – melt, solids, and volatiles (dissolved gases).
+Magma and lava contain melt, solids, and volatiles (dissolved gases).
 The liquid part, called melt, is made of ions from minerals that have already melted.
-The solid part, called solids, are crystals of minerals that have not melted (higher melting temperature) and are floating in the melt.
-Volatiles are gaseous components dissolved in the magma, such as water vapor, carbon dioxide, sulfur, and chlorine.
-The presence and amount of these three components affect the physical behavior of the magma.
+The solid piece, called solids, are crystals of minerals that have not melted (higher melting temperature) and are floating in the melt.
+Finally, volatiles is gaseous components dissolved in magma, such as water vapor, carbon dioxide, sulfur, and chlorine.
+The presence and amount of these three components affect the physical behavior of magma.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)

 Magma is created at the mid-ocean ridge by decompression melting.
 The mantle is solid but is slowly flowing under enormous pressure and temperatures due to convection.
 Rock is not a good conductor of heat, so as mantle rock rises, the pressure is reduced along with the melting point (the green line), but the rock temperature remains about the same, and the rising rock begins to melt.
-Pressure changes instantaneously as the rock rises, but temperature changes slowly because of the low heat conductivity of rock.
+Pressure changes instantaneously as the rock rises, but temperature changes slowly because of the low heat conductivity of the rock.
 In the figure above, setting B: mid-ocean ridge shows a mass of mantle rock at a pressure-temperature X on the P-T diagram and its geographical location on the cross-section under a mid-ocean ridge.
-At this location, the P-T diagram shows the red arrow increasing to the right.
-Thus, hotter rock is now shallower, at a lower pressure, and the new geothermal gradient (red line) shifts past the solidus (green line) and melting starts.
+The P-T diagram shows the red arrow increasing to the right at this location.
+Thus, hotter rock is now shallower, at a lower pressure, and the new geothermal gradient (red line) shifts past the solidus (green line), and melting starts.
 As this magma continues to rise at divergent boundaries and encounters seawater, it cools and crystallizes to form new lithospheric crust.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)

 Another way that rocks melt is when volatile gases (e.g., water vapor) are added to mantle rock from a descending subducting slab in a process called flux melting (or fluid-induced melting).
 The subducting slab contains oceanic lithosphere and hydrated minerals.
-As the slab descends and slowly increases in temperature, volatiles are expelled from these hydrated minerals, like squeezing water out of a sponge.
+As the slab descends and slowly increases in temperature, volatiles is expelled from these hydrated minerals, like squeezing water out of a sponge.
 The volatiles then rises into the overlying asthenospheric mantle, which lowers the melting point of the peridotite minerals (olivine and pyroxene).
 The pressure and temperature of the overlying mantle rock do not change, but the addition of volatiles lowers the melting temperature.
 This is analogous to adding salt to an icy roadway.
-The salt lowers the melting/crystallization temperature of the solid water (ice) so that it melts.
-Another example is welders adding flux to lower the melting point of their welding materials.
+The salt lowers the melting/crystallization temperature of the solid water (ice) to melt.
+Another example is welders adding flux to reduce the melting point of their welding materials.

-In 1980, Mount St. Helens blew up in the costliest and deadliest volcanic eruption in United States history.
+In 1980, Mount St. Helens blew up in United States history’s costliest and deadliest volcanic eruption.
 The eruption killed 57 people, destroyed 250 homes, and swept away 47 bridges.
-Mount St. Helens today still has minor earthquakes and eruptions, and now has a horseshoe-shaped crater with a lava dome inside.
+Mount St. Helens today still has minor earthquakes and eruptions and now has a horseshoe-shaped crater with a lava dome inside.
 The dome is formed of viscous lava that oozes into place.

-It should first be noted that magma is molten material inside the earth, while lava is molten on the earth’s surface.
-The reason for the distinction is because lava can cool quickly from the air and solidify into rock rapidly, while magma may never reach the earth’s surface.
-Volcanoes do not always erupt in the same way.
+It should first be noted that magma is molten material inside the Earth, while lava is molten on its surface.
+The distinction is because lava can cool quickly from the air and solidify into rock rapidly, while magma may never reach the Earth’s surface.
+As a result, volcanoes do not always erupt in the same way.
 Each volcanic eruption is unique, differing in size, style, and composition of the erupted material.
 One key to what makes the eruption unique is the chemical composition of the magma that feeds a volcano, which determines (1) the eruption style, (2) the type of volcanic cone that forms, and (3) the composition of rocks that are found at the volcano.

 Different minerals within rocks melt at different temperatures, and the amount of partial melting and the composition of the original rock determine the magma’s composition.
 Magma collects in magma chambers in the crust at 160 kilometers (100 miles) beneath the surface of a volcano.

 The type of magma in the chamber determines the type of volcanic eruption.
 A massive explosive eruption creates even more devastation than the force of the atom bomb dropped on Nagasaki at the end of World War II, in which more than 40,000 people died.
 A massive explosive volcanic eruption is 10,000 times as powerful.
 Felsic magmas erupt explosively because of hot, gas-rich magma churning within its chamber.
-The pressure becomes so great that the magma eventually breaks the seal and explodes, just like when a cork is released from a champagne bottle.
-Magma, rock, and ash burst upward in an enormous explosion creating volcanic ash called tephra.
-It should be noted that when looked under a microscope, the volcanic “ash” is actual microscopic shards of glass.
+The pressure becomes so great that the magma eventually breaks the seal and explodes, like when a cork is released from a champagne bottle.
+Magma, rock, and ash burst upward in an enormous explosion, creating tephra volcanic ash.
+When looked under a microscope, the volcanic “ash” is actual microscopic shards of glass when examined under a microscope.
 That is why it is so dangerous to inhale the air following an eruption.

-Scorching hot tephra, ash, and gas may speed down the volcano’s slopes at 700 km/h (450 mph) as a pyroclastic flow.
+As a pyroclastic flow, scorching hot tephra, ash, and gas may speed down the volcano’s slopes at 700 km/h (450 mph).
 Pyroclastic flows knock down everything in their path.
 The temperature inside a pyroclastic flow may be as high as 1,000 degrees Celsius (1,800 degrees Fahrenheit).
 Before the Mount St. Helens eruption in 1980, the Lassen Peak eruption on May 22, 1915, was the most recent Cascade eruption.
 A column of ash and gas shot 30,000 feet into the air.
 This triggered a high-speed pyroclastic flow, which melted snow and created a volcanic mudflow known as a lahar.
 Lassen Peak currently has geothermal activity and could erupt explosively again.
 Mt.
 Shasta, the other active volcano in California, erupts every 600 to 800 years.
-An eruption would create a large pyroclastic flow, and probably a lahar.
-Of course, Mt.
+An eruption would create a large pyroclastic flow and probably a lahar.
+Then, of course, Mt.
 Shasta could explode and collapse like Mt.
 Mazama in Oregon.

-Volcanic gases can form toxic and invisible clouds in the atmosphere that could contribute to environmental problems such as acid rain and ozone destruction.
-Particles of dust and ash may stay in the atmosphere for years, disrupting weather patterns and blocking sunlight.
+Volcanic gases can form toxic and invisible clouds in the atmosphere, contributing to environmental problems such as acid rain and ozone destruction.
+In addition, dust and ash particles may stay in the atmosphere for years, disrupting weather patterns and blocking sunlight.

 Mafic magma creates gentler effusive eruptions.
 Although the pressure builds enough for the magma to erupt, it does not erupt with the same explosive force as felsic magma.
-People can usually be evacuated before an effusive eruption, so they are much less deadly.
+As a result, people can usually be evacuated before an effusive eruption, much less deadly.
 Magma pushes toward the surface through fissures and reaches the surface through volcanic vents.
 Click here to view a lava stream within the vent of a Hawaiian volcano using a thermal camera.